drvic10k/bootstrap-sortable/README.md

 Add references to bootstrap-sortable.css and bootstrap-sortable.js to your page.
 Add class "sortable" to your bootstrap table.

-When you add table rows or whole table from client side, use ApplySortability() function to add sortability to parts/tables that were not present at document.ready
+When you add table rows or whole table from client side, use `$.bootstrapSortable()` function to add sortability to parts/tables that were not present at document.ready